mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 You can use the Jenkins&trade; plugin for MATLAB&reg; in freestyle and multi-configuration projects.
-This guide demonstrates how to run your MATLAB code on Jenkins.
+This guide demonstrates how to run your MATLAB code or Simulink&reg; model on Jenkins.

 -  [Use MATLAB for Build](#use-matlab-for-build)
 -  [Specify Build Steps](#specify-build-steps)